UFOMelkor/DkplusCrud/docs/controller.md

 [`DkplusCrud\Controller\Feature\MultipleInputFilter`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Feature/MultipleInputFilter.php)
 **Event:** `post`
-Modifies a `EntitiesProvider` or a `PaginationProvider` by modifying the query using route, post or query parameters.
+Modifies a `EntitiesProvider` or a `PaginationProvider` by modifying the query using route, post or query parameters or variables.

 ### NotFoundReplacing